Need car parts? Select your vehicle

 Helpful Tips for Changing Your Air Filter

-For more helpful tips in changing the engine air filter, watch this helpful video:
+For more helpful tips in changing the engine air filter, watch these videos:

 Always remember that mileage specifications for air filters may vary depending on the manufacturer, driving conditions, and any form of recent damage.
 It’s a good rule of thumb to make checking the air filter a habit for your peace of mind.